amit2647/oldagehome/README.md

 # oldagehome
-The app designed for NEO is a helpful tool for old people.
+The app designed for NGO is a helpful tool for old people.
 It utilizes Firebase for user registration and incorporates various features to enhance the user experience.
 Here is an overview of the app's functionalities:

   User Registration: The app allows users to register themselves by providing necessary details such as name, contact information, and possibly age-related information.
 This registration process helps in identifying and managing the users within the system.